Sport in the Arab World: Pan Arab Games

 The Pan Arab Games were created in 1953 with a grand opening in Alexandria, which hosted the first Games; the games were supposed to take place every four years, like the Olympic Games.
 Several political problems have made this difficult.
 The Games included most of the same events as the Olympics.
-Egypt, with 985 medals over the years, is the leader in medal wins, followed by Syria with 692 medals, then Algeria with 624 medals.
-Mauritania and Comoros are the only two Arab States that never won a medal in the games.
+Egypt, with 1,451 medals over the years, is the leader in medal wins, followed by Algeria with 1,134 medals, then Tunisia with 911 medals.
+Comoros is the only Arab country that has never won a medal at the games.

 Arab Olympic Achievements

-In nearly 100 years of Olympic competition, the combined tally of medals won by all Arab countries is 73.
-At 22 countries, the Arab nations constitute almost 11 per cent of the total number of participating nations (204).
-However, the average number of medals won - 3.48 medals every four years - has been uninspiring.
-In the 2004 Summer Olympics in Athens, for example, Arab countries won only 10 of the 929 medals available - a little over one per cent.
+In nearly 100 years of Arab participation at the Olympic Games, the combined tally of medals won by all Arab countries is 149.
+In the 21st century, Arab nations constitute almost 11 per cent of the total number of participating nations (204), and have won an average of 11 medals every edition since the turn of the century.
+Combined, they have achieved their greatest feat at the 2020 Summer Olympics in Tokyo, winning 18 of the 1,080 total medals whilst achieving the most combined gold medals at the 2024 Summer Olympics in Paris, with a total of 7 gold medals won.